jack-thomas/uwrfRegression/README.md

 ## Functions In This Package

 The following packages are included as part of this package.
 Please note that some of them are not yet completed.
-See [projects](https://github.com/thecrosbyfan/uwrfRegression/projects/) for more information.

 - ``carima()``, AR(k) modeling.
 - ``cmlr()``, multiple linear regression.